-- Pennsylvania Public School Employees' Retirement System (PSERS): 54.00% funded, with a proportionate share of the plan's net pension liability of \$391.8 million. - A single-employer defined-benefit OPEB plan: 0% funded with a net OPEB obligation of \$11.5 million.
+- Pennsylvania Public School Employees' Retirement System (PSERS): 54.3% funded, with a proportionate share of the plan's net pension liability of \$399.2 million. - A single-employer defined-benefit OPEB plan: a net OPEB obligation of \$17.5 million.

-The plan made funding progress in the most recent year, with contributions in excess of static funding, but less than our minimum funding progress metric.
+The pension plan made funding progress in the most recent year, with contributions slightly in excess of static funding, but less than our minimum funding progress metric.
 The district makes contractual contributions based on an actuarial calculation.
-The actuarially calculated contributions are on a level dollar amortization basis over an open 30-year period.
-This is an aggressive contribution methodology.
-With liabilities measured using a discount rate of 7.25%, we see some risk of cost escalation due to market volatility, but are primarily concerned with contributions not keeping up with an actuarial plan toward full funding.
-The district paid its full required contribution of \$34.6 million toward its pension obligations in fiscal 2019, or 12.9% of total governmental expenditures.
+Employer contributions to the plan are actuarially calculated using a layered amortization, with a level percent-of-pay method, over a 24-year period.
+The plan's amortization methods, especially the level 5% of payroll amortization, help to defer costs and will result in slow funding progress.
+With liabilities measured using a discount rate of 7.25%, we see some risk of cost escalation resulting from market volatility, but we believe there also remains a risk of contributions not keeping up with an actuarial plan toward full funding.

-The district also contributed \$1.4 million, or 0.5% of total governmental expenditures, toward its OPEB obligations in fiscal 2019.
-Combined pension and OPEB carrying charges totaled 13.4% of total governmental fund expenditures in 2019.
+The district paid its full required contribution of \$37.5 million, or 14.2% of expenditures, toward its pension obligations in fiscal 2020.
+Also, the district also contributed approximately 0.4% of expenditures toward its OPEB obligations in fiscal 2020.
+Combined pension and OPEB carrying charges totaled 14.5% of total governmental fund expenditures in 2020.